HydroModPy/HydroModPy/README.md

 ## How to cite
 A paper is in preparation.
 Target of the journal: Hydrology and Earth System Sciences.

 Gauvain, A., Abhervé, R., Le Mesnil, M., Roques, C., Coche, A., Marçais, J., Marti, E., Sallou, J., Bourcier, J., Bouchez, C., Figueroa, R., Cornette, N., Leray, S., Bresciani, E., Combemale, B., Vautier, C., Hivert, H., Longuevergne, L., Aquilina, L., and de Dreuzy, J.-R. HydroModPy: A versatile Python toolbox for automating multi-site groundwater modeling with subsurface-surface interactions.
-In prep for Hydrology and Earth System Sciences.
+In preparation for Hydrology and Earth System Sciences.